 It is possible to request an overview of changes between different versions of an object.
-This can be done by selecting the language and the two versions that need to be compared from the dropdown lists at the bottom right of the "Versions" window (1).
+This can be done by selecting the language and the two versions that need to be compared from the drop-down lists at the bottom right of the "Versions" window.
 Clicking the "Show differences" button will reveal the differences between the selected versions.

-1.5.2 Preview
+1.6.2 View

-The preview interface makes it possible to generate a real preview of any version that exists on the system.
+The View interface makes it possible to generate a real preview of any version that exists on the system.
 This interface is typically used to create a preview of the draft that is currently being edited.
-It can be reached by clicking the "View" button in the object edit interface (page 27) or by following the version/translation links in the version interface (page 33).
-The following screenshot shows how the preview interface looks like.
+It can be reached by clicking the "View" button in the object edit interface (page 30) or by following the version/translation links in the version interface (page 37).

+The following screen-shot shows the "View" interface.